demonlexe/rbxts-water/README.md

 3. **Check Part Properties**: Ensure all water parts have:
    - `CanCollide` set to **false**
    - `Anchored` set to **true**
-4. **Client-Side Script**: Ensure the script is running as a StarterCharacterScript (in clientChar folder)
+4. **Client-Side Script**: Ensure the script is running under StarterCharacterScripts (in clientChar folder)
 5. **Character Loading**: The system waits for the player's character to load, so it may take a moment to initialize

 ### Performance Tips